 Even if you’re a shower-in-the-morning kind of person, there’s no denying that having a hot shower or a warm bath as part of your night time routine is a winner.
-At the very least, it’s impossible to bring your phone into the shower, so you’ll cut down on your screen time.
+At the very least, it’s impossible to bring your phone into the shower, so you’ll be enforcing that all important blue screen bad pre-bed.

-Rather than just a standard shower, try treating yourself to a new exfoliating body wash or a face mask to pamper yourself - you deserve it!
+Rather than just a standard shower, try treating yourself to a new exfoliating body wash or a face mask to pamper yourself, or go all out and get the bath run and candles lit - you deserve it!

 Even if you’ve done all of the above and more, sometimes you climb into bed and still find your mind buzzing.
 After dark is the perfect time for some sleep yoga, a guided meditation or a mindfulness exercise.
 If you’re looking for some meditation inspiration, check out our guide to getting started.